Amber Lynn Costello's house

 Amber Lynn Costello and Dave Schaller lived at this small, 753-square-foot house on America Avenue in West Babylon, Long Island.

-At the time, they were both drug addicts.
-According to Kimberly Overstreet, her sister was a heavy heroin user who went through roughly 10 bags per day.
+Kimberly Overstreet said that her sister was a heavy heroin user who went through roughly 10 bags per day.

 When the 27-year-old's remains were discovered on Gilgo Beach, Schaller was able to identify her body after seeing a small tattoo on her arm.